orgcottontee/orgcottontee/README.md

 Currently curious about SQL. </br>
 Sports & Fitness enthusiast (tennis tennis tennis). </br>

-I developed an app to apply my iOS skills.
-It features a curated selection of boutiques and concept stores.
+I developed an app which features a curated selection of boutiques and concept stores.
 I love finding new designers and boutiques, so I wanted to create a unique alternative to conventional map lists.
 Check it out below!

 ## JINGPIN app
 [JingPin](https://apps.apple.com/us/app/jingpin/id6502470376) is your go-to app for discovering a curated list of concept stores and boutiques.